 The design and dimensions of a dishwasher should have a major influence on your purchasing decision.
 How much noise it makes during a cycle is particularly important if you want to run it overnight when energy tariffs are typically cheaper.
 The quietest dishwashers peak at 40 decibels, while the noisiest reach 50.
 The more spray arms a dishwasher has, the more cleaning potential it has, as more spray arms means better water and detergent coverage.
 Our top-rated dishwashers have three arms, while other noteworthy models in the lineup have two.
 All dishwashers have filters.
 However, choosing one with a self-cleaning model reduces the amount of maintenance the appliance requires.

 The type of interior is an important consideration, as it impacts how noisy the appliance is during a cycle, the inner temperature and the strength of the interior.
-Models with a stainless-steel tub are a better choice than plastic, as they can withstand higher temperatures without the risk of warping, and they retain heat better, making them more energy efficient.
-Additionally, where noise is a factor, stainless-steel models are quieter.
+Models with a stainless steel tub are a better choice than plastic, as they can withstand higher temperatures without the risk of warping, and they retain heat better, making them more energy efficient.
+Additionally, where noise is a factor, stainless steel models are quieter.

 Dishwashers have either a recessed handle or a bar-style handle.
 Bar handles offer easy access, but they stick out, which isn't ideal where space is at a premium.
-Recessed handles aren't quite as convenient but they don't stick out, making them a better option for small kitchens and, because they don't have a protruding bar, they provide a cleaner, sleeker appearance.
+Recessed handles aren't quite as convenient but they don't stick out, making them a better option for small kitchens, and because they don't have a protruding bar, they provide a cleaner, sleeker appearance.

 Overall size plays a key role in your purchasing decision.
 You need to accurately measure the available space, taking into account height, width and depth to ensure you choose a model that fits neatly into the allotted space.

 While the color or finish of the dishwasher isn't necessarily a deal-breaker, if you want an appliance that complements the rest of your appliances and the style of your kitchen, it's something that you can consider.
-Options in our top-rated dishwasher lineup include black, white, slate and brushed or bright stainless steel.
+Options in our top-rated dishwasher lineup include black, white, slate, and brushed or bright stainless steel.

 Warranty & Support

 When you make a large purchase like a dishwasher, it's important you understand the warranty and support terms.
 While new appliances should require very little repair and maintenance, there's always the chance that something will go wrong.
-While some models have a standard warranty that covers everything, many have different warranties on different elements, including a labor warranty that covers labor costs during its lifetime, a part warranty, a rack and electronic warranty, and a tub and door liner warranty.
+While some models have a standard warranty that covers everything, many have different warranties on different elements, including a labor warranty that covers labor costs during its lifetime, a part warranty, a rack and electronics warranty, and a tub and door liner warranty.
 Whether the warranty is a general one or covers individual parts and components, the longer it lasts, the better.

 Which Type Is Right for You?

 Dishwashers, like all other kitchen appliances, take up valuable space.
-Full-size, freestanding and built in dishwasher models are large and bulky, even if you opt for a slimline model.
+Full-size, freestanding and built-in dishwasher models are large and bulky, even if you opt for a slim model.
 However, if your kitchen is particularly small and the under-counter space is at a premium, you can still find a dishwasher that meets your needs.
 Apartment-sized dishwashers and tabletop dishwashers make a great choice in these circumstances.
 Obviously, they have considerably less capacity, some with only space for four place settings, but they make a good choice for single people and small families.